 Being a woman requires a long, tedious, yet natural process.
 Women are like wine that brews better the more they age, and certain milestones in their lives determine their maturity.
 The transition into womanhood is something that has proved to be a living masterpiece of nature.
+The menstrual cycle is a fundamental aspect of women’s reproductive health, marking the body’s intricate process of preparing for pregnancy each month.
+Understanding the menstrual cycle and the potential disorders that can affect it is essential for nursing professionals in providing holistic care to women.
+From adolescence to menopause, the menstrual cycle plays a crucial role in women’s physical and emotional well-being, making it vital for nurses to be well-versed in recognizing and managing menstrual disorders effectively.

 - Menstruation is the female reproductive cycle that is characterized by the bleeding of the uterus as a response to the system of hormonal changes.